Nuclear winter: General

 As nuclear devices need not be detonated to ignite a firestorm, the term "nuclear winter" is something of a misnomer.
 The majority of papers published on the subject state that without qualitative justification, nuclear explosions are the cause of the modeled firestorm effects.
 The only phenomenon that is modeled by computer in the nuclear winter papers is the climate forcing agent of firestorm-soot, a product which can be ignited and formed by myriad means.
 Although rarely discussed, the proponents of the hypothesis state that the same "nuclear winter" effect would occur if 100 large scale conventional firestorms were ignited.

 A much larger number of firestorms, in the thousands, was the initial assumption of the computer modelers who coined the term in the 1980s.
 These were speculated to be a possible result of any large scale employment of counter-value airbursting nuclear weapon use during an American-Soviet total war.
 This larger number of firestorms, which are not in themselves modeled, are presented as causing nuclear winter conditions as a result of the smoke inputted into various climate models, with the depths of severe cooling lasting for as long as a decade.
 During this period, summer drops in average temperature could be up to 20 °C (36 °F) in core agricultural regions of the US, Europe, and China, and as much as 35 °C (63 °F) in Russia.
 This cooling would be produced due to a 99% reduction in the natural solar radiation reaching the surface of the planet in the first few years, gradually clearing over the course of several decades.

 Since the advent of photography that captured evidence of tall clouds, it has been known that firestorms could inject soot smoke and aerosols into the stratosphere, but the longevity of this slew of aerosols was a major unknown.
 Independent of the team that continue to publish theoretical models on nuclear winter, in 2006, Mike Fromm of the Naval Research Laboratory, experimentally found that each natural occurrence of a massive wildfire firestorm, much larger than that observed at Hiroshima, can produce minor "nuclear winter" effects, with short-lived, approximately one month of a nearly immeasurable drop in surface temperatures, confined to the hemisphere that they burned in.
 This is somewhat analogous to the frequent volcanic eruptions that inject sulfates into the stratosphere and thereby produce minor, even negligible, volcanic winter effects.

 A suite of satellite and aircraft-based firestorm-soot-monitoring instruments are at the forefront of attempts to accurately determine the lifespan, quantity, injection height, and optical properties of this smoke.
-Information regarding all of these properties is necessary to truly ascertain the length and severity of the cooling effect of firestorms, independent of the nuclear winter computer model projections.

 Currently, from satellite tracking data, it appears that stratospheric smoke aerosols dissipate in a time span under approximately two months.
 The existence of a tipping point into a new stratospheric condition where the aerosols would not be removed within this time frame remains to be determined.